 During my training to become a leadership coach, one of our activities involved working in pairs to practice listening skills.
 At that time, we did not focus on questioning or body language, which are, of course, essential.
 We focused on holding different attitudes and emotions as we listened to our partners.
-Switching back and forth, each of us told our “story” of hurt, anger, sorrow or other concern while the listener, without speaking, embodied an assigned attitude.
+Switching back and forth, each of us repeatedly told our “story” of hurt, anger, sorrow or other concern while the listener, without speaking, embodied five assigned attitudes each time.
 These included pity, being nice, trying to fix, showing compassion and unconditional love.

-When we finished with the activity, we shared with each other how we felt as we listened and as we repeated our story as we experienced different listener reactions.
+When we finished the activity, we shared with each other how we felt as we listened and then as we repeated our story to a listener with these different attitudes.

 When I extended and experienced unconditional love as he spoke, all barriers and pretense broke away.
 The two of us became two people sharing life experiences that neither of us could fix but that both of us honored.
 The very few moments of unconditional love were very powerful.
 After that session, we went on to share ideas as well as personal and professional experiences.
 In short, we became trusted friends.

 Carl Rogers long ago introduced the idea of Unconditional Positive Regard, which means that the listener accepts the speaker without judgment even if he disagrees with the speaker’s opinions or actions.
 “Nothing feels so good as being understood, not evaluated or judged.
 When I try to share some feeling aspect of myself and my communication is met with evaluation, reassurance, distortion of my meaning, I know what it is to be alone,” he said.

 Whether one calls it unconditional love or unconditional positive regard, building relationships through coaching, parenting, leading, or simply being a friend, requires breaking down barriers and preventing others from feeling alone.
 Learning to give up the sense that we can fix a person or a problem goes a long way toward building those types of relationships.